White-backed swallow

-The white-backed swallow (Cheramoeca leucosterna) is a member of the family Hirundinidae and is endemic to Australia.
-It is monotypic within the genus Cheramoeca.
-As with all swallows within the family Hirundinidae, it is characterised by adaptation to aerial feeding.
-The white-backed swallow can be identified by its white back, surrounded by black wings and tail.
-The white-backed swallow has a wide distribution, from the southern part of the Australian continent, up to the Tropic of Capricorn.
+The white-backed swallow (Cheramoeca leucosterna) is a member of the swallow family Hirundinidae and is endemic to Australia.
+It is the only species placed in the genus Cheramoeca.
+As with all swallows, it is characterised by adaptation to aerial feeding.
+It can be identified by its white back, surrounded by black wings and tail.
+It has a wide distribution, from the southern part of the Australian continent, up to the Tropic of Capricorn.
 The white-backed swallow prefers grasslands and will create a burrow nest.

 Taxonomy

-John Gould first described the white-backed swallow in 1841 and included it in his publication “The Birds of Australia”.
-The white-backed swallow is also sometimes referred to as “Black-and-white Swallow", "White-breasted Swallow", "White-capped Swallow.".
-A taxonomic synonym for Cheramoeca leucosterna is Cheramoeca leucosternus.
+The white-backed swallow was formally described in 1841 by the English ornithologist John Gould based on a specimen collected on the banks of the Namoi River in New South Wales, Australia.
+Gould coined the binomial name Hirundo leucosternus.
+The white-backed swallow is now the only species placed in the genus Cheramoeca that was introduced in 1851 by the German ornithologist Jean Cabanis.
+The genus name combines the Ancient Greek khēramos meaning "hole", "cleft" or "hollow" with oikeō meaning "to inhabit".
+The specific epithet is from the Ancient Greek leukosternos meaning "white-chested" (from leukos "white" and sternon meaning "breast").
+Gould's spelling of the epithet is now considered to be incorrect.
+As a Latinised adjective the epithet should agree with a feminine genus name which means that the original binomial name should be written as Hirundo leucosterna.
+The white-backed swallow is sometimes referred to as the "black-and-white swallow" or the "white-breasted swallow".
+Phylogenetic analysis has shown that the white-backed swallow is most closely related to the grey-rumped swallow (Pseudhirundo griseopyga) that is widely distributed across Africa.

 Description

-An adult white-backed swallow averages 15 cm long, similar in size to other swallows found within Australia.
+An adult white-backed swallow averages 15 cm long, similar in size to other swallows found in Australia.
 The adult has a mottled grey cap above white eyebrows and a grey eye.
 It has a dark stripe running from the lores and across the nape of the neck.
 The back and most of the breast is white.
 The belly, wings and tail are black.

 The white-backed swallow has a deeply forked tail, with curved and pointed wings.
 The short bill is black; the legs and feet are grey.
-They have a slender, streamlined body.
-Their eyes consist of a prominent, dark iris.
+It has a slender, streamlined body.
+The eyes consist of a prominent, dark iris.
 The sexes have similar colouring but during adolescence the white-backed swallow has duller colours.